rajaei-arash/BASFE_hyperspectral_fusion/README.md

 This is a demo for fusion of PaviaU dataset with BASFE

-Please simply run the following codes one after the other in Google Colab.
+Please simply run the following codes one after the other in "Google Colab".

 "This file" and the "PaviaU dataset" must be placed in a folder named "BASFE" in MyDrive. ('/content /drive/ MyDrive /BASFE /)